*The article is updated for 2017*

 But even if a drug is harmless, it is important that you get a word from your vet before you give your dog anything.
 He or she will make sure that there will be no adverse effects or prescribe something else if your dog can’t have Benadryl.

 So can you give a dog Benadryl?
-Yes, but with care.
+Yes, but a little care is to be entertained.

 Benadryl Dosage for Dogs